Checking on the health of our watersheds

 Turbidity is the measurement of the clarity of water.

-Throughout our 2016-17 field season, we measured these factors at all three of our field sites.
 In general, our nitrate levels were below the range detectable in our test kits.
-We also did not see any dramatic change in our pH levels throughout the season.
-Our four other test results are presented in the graphs below.
-Click here for more information on water quality data from our 2015-2016 field season.
+Our five other test results are presented in the graphs below.

 Summer Salmon Heroes